shloknatarajan/PubMedDownloader/README.md

 - Verify `.env` file configuration
 - Ensure sufficient disk space for output files
 - Test with known working PMIDs first

+## Todos:
+- Have the PMID to PMCID converter utilize the cache as well